-Dr Ruth boat is a Lecturer/Senior Lecturer in Sport and Exercise Psychology in the School of Science and Technology.
+Dr Ruth Boat is a Lecturer/Senior Lecturer in Sport and Exercise Psychology in the School of Science and Technology.
 Her research focuses primarily on the role of self-control within sport and exercise.
-Dr Boat teaches across the undergraduate degree programmes, with an emphasis on research methods and sport and exercise psychology.
+Dr Boat teaches across the undergraduate and postgraduate degree programmes, with an emphasis on research methods and sport and exercise psychology.
 She is module leader for the third year module Sport, Exercise, and the Brain, as well as contributing to several other modules across the curriculum.
 Dr Boat supervises undergraduate and postgraduate research projects in areas related to sport and exercise psychology.
 Dr Boat is also Admissions Tutor for the Department of Sport Science, handling admissions for the four sport science related undergraduate degree programmes.

 Dr Boat joined Nottingham Trent University in September 2017.
 She completed her PhD (2016) at Loughborough University, which investigated the role of self-control in athletic performance.
 Dr Boat received prestigious International awards for her research including The Young Investigator Award from the European College of Sport Science.

-Following her PhD, Dr Boat worked as a lecturer in Sport Science at Coventry University.
+Following her PhD, Dr Boat worked as a lecturer in Sport Science at Coventry University (2016-2017).
 She obtained her Associate Teaching Fellowship at Coventry University, where she taught on the BSc Sport and Exercise Science and the MSc Sport and Exercise Science degree programmes.

 Dr Boat is a member of the Sport, Health, and Performance Enhancement (SHAPE) Research Group.
 Her research interests include:

 - The effects of self-control exertion on subsequent exercise performance.

 - The psychological and physiological mechanisms that may explain the effects of self-control exertion on subsequent exercise performance.

 - Psychological, nutritional, and physiological intervention techniques that may improve self-control during exercise performance.